Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 Installations are correctly done to reduce maintenance and savings in labor costs, ensuring a properly functioning and reliable product.

-It is necessary to repair or replace leaking bellows, but it is impossible to shut down or remove an existing unit altogether.
-Flexider has the solution.
+It is necessary to repair or replace leaking bellows, but it is impossible to shut down or remove an existing unit.
+Flexider USA has the solution.
 The “Flex-Shell Technology” enables to repair of the leaking bellows directly without shutting down and with a quick turnaround time.

-This permits production to continue while damaged bellows will be replaced over a series of scheduled plant shutdowns.
+This permits production to continue while you will replace damaged bellows over a series of scheduled plant shutdowns.
 In addition, Flexider’s supervisors are trained to provide the best operational results while maintaining strict on-site safety.

 A continuous improvement effort implements the quality assurance system, procedures, and practices needed to meet the highest standards.